justincoding618/esmfold/README.md

 ## Acknowledgements
 Special thanks goes to the following:

-* [David Koes][https://github.com/dkoes] for innovating the py3Dmol plugin.
+* <a href="https://github.com/dkoes">David Koes</a> for innovating the py3Dmol plugin.
-* [Data Professor][https://www.youtube.com/@DataProfessor] for coming up with the idea of making an ESMFold-like prediction application.
+* <a href="https://www.youtube.com/@DataProfessor">Data Professor</a> for coming up with the idea of making an ESMFold-like prediction application.